danielpoonwj/gcp-iac-demo/README.md

 ### Cleaning up

 `terraform` can destroy the created resources with the command `terraform destroy` within each of the directories (`terraform/dev/jenkins` and `terraform/dev/network`).
-Its advised to destroy them in that order, and the jenkins resources are dependant on those managed in the network.
+Its advised to destroy them in that order as the jenkins resources are dependent on those managed in network.